plucia-mitre/pickled-canary_sandbox/README.md

 #### Development with Eclipse

-1. Clone this repository
+1. Clone this repository.
 1. If you were previously developing outside of Eclipse, `rm -rf` the `build` directory.
-1. Generate the Antlr derived source code by running: `gradle generateGrammarSource`
+1. Generate the Antlr derived source code by running: `gradle generateGrammarSource`.
-1. Open Eclipse (with Ghidra Dev Tools already installed)
+1. Open Eclipse (with [GhidraDev](https://github.com/NationalSecurityAgency/ghidra/blob/master/GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/README.md) already installed).
-1. In Eclipse click `File` > `Open Projects from File System...`, chose the cloned copy of this repository, and click `Finish`
+1. In Eclipse, click `File` > `Open Projects from File System...`, chose the cloned copy of this repository, and click `Finish`.
 1. In the Eclipse `Package Explorer`:
-   1. Right click on the newly created project and choose `GhidraDev` > `Link Ghidra...` and choose your Ghidra installation.
+   1. Right click on the newly created project, choose `GhidraDev` > `Link Ghidra...`, and choose your Ghidra installation.
    1. Right click on `lib` > `json-20230618.jar` and choose `Build Path` > `Add
-      to Build Path`
+      to Build Path`.
    1. Right click on `lib` > `antlr4-runtime-4.13.1.jar` and choose
-      `Build Path` > `Add to Build Path`
+      `Build Path` > `Add to Build Path`.
-   1. Right click on `src/test/java` and choose `Build Path` > `Use as Source Folder`
+   1. Right click on `src/test/java` and choose `Build Path` > `Use as Source Folder`.
-   1. Right click on `src/test/resources` and choose `Build Path` > `Use as Source Folder`
+   1. Right click on `src/test/resources` and choose `Build Path` > `Use as Source Folder`.
-   1. Right click on `generated-src/antlr/main/java` and choose `Build Path` > `Use as Source Folder`
+   1. Right click on `generated-src/antlr/main/java` and choose `Build Path` > `Use as Source Folder`.
 1. To run the code, click the green run button and select "Ghidra" as the run configuration, then click "OK".

 #### Development without Eclipse